 The bathroom had a double vanity, separate tub and shower, and toilet and bidet.

 Bathroom amenities include Cochine toiletries.

-Wifi worked well and there are a multitude of TV channels, including many in English.
-The suite came with a private butler.
+WiFi worked well and there are a multitude of TV channels, including many in English.
+The suite came with a private butler who will do things like pack and unpack a suitcase.
 I never used this service though.

 As a Gold Passport Diamond, the Park Hyatt breakfast buffet is complimentary.
 There is a general buffet bar with the typical array of fruit, cheese, bakery goods, meats, Chinese dishes, cereals, juice, etc.